-PHOTOGRAPHY AND VIDEO STUDIO
+PHOTO AND VIDEO STUDIO

 This course explores visual storytelling through the medium of digital photography and video.
-Students concentrate on technical skills such as composition and lighting while also growing their understanding of the conceptual side of video and photographic art.
-Students explore digital editing of both still and moving images and learn how to use software related to editing.
-In addition to daily assignments, students complete one series of photographs and one short film.
-Students are be expected to maintain and post their work to a simple website we create in class.
+Students will concentrate on technical skills such as composition and lighting while also growing their understanding of the conceptual side of video and photographic art.
+Students will explore digital editing of both still and moving images and will learn how to use software related to editing.
+In addition to daily assignments, students will complete one series of photographs and one short film.
+Students will be expected to maintain and post their work to a simple website we create in class.